seanox/aspect-js/manual/composite.md

 # Components
 Seanox aspect-js is designed for a modular and component-based architecture.
-For this purpose, the framework supports declarative marking of components in the markup as well as automatic mechanisms for view-model binding and loading of outsourced resources at runtime.
+For this purpose, the application runtime supports declarative marking of components in the markup as well as automatic mechanisms for view-model binding and loading of outsourced resources at runtime.

 ## Contents Overview
 - [Module](#module)